Judge's Bench From Historic 1950s Desegregation Case Featured in Supreme Court Exhibition

 The Supreme Court’s exhibition walks visitors through a timeline of the 1950s educational desegregation in Little Rock, Arkansas.

-The Cooper bench and a judge's robe on display at the Supreme Court exhibition.
+The Cooper bench and a judge's robe on display at the Supreme Court Exhibition.

 The bench sits alongside the Judge’s robe in the Supreme Court Exhibition.